Cooper Raiff: Career

 debut feature Shithouse, in which he starred, directed, wrote, produced, and co-edited.
 The film premiered at the 2020 SXSW where it was named Best Narrative Feature.
 Distributed by IFC Films, it opened in October 2020 to positive reviews.

+In August 2021, it was announced that Raiff was attached to direct and co-write a television adaptation of Naoise Dolan's novel Exciting Times starring Phoebe Dynevor for Amazon Prime.

 Raiff's second film, Cha Cha Real Smooth, premiered at the 2022 Sundance Film Festival, where it won the Audience Award for the Dramatic Competition, and is available on Apple TV+.
 The film was reportedly purchased by the company for $15 million.

-In July 2022, it was announced that Raiff wrote and would direct The Trashers, a drama about "a Connecticut trash magnate and associate of the Genovese crime family.
-In 2004, Galante bought the city’s minor-league hockey team and assigned his teenage son A.J. to run it"; it would star David Harbour and Cooper Hoffman.
-However, in January 2025, Raiff revealed that the film had been cancelled because it failed to find financing.
 He appeared on the 2022 Variety list of directors to watch.

-On August 2, 2022, it was announced that Raiff has partnered with Clementine Quittner of Black Bear Productions to launch his own production company called Small Ideas.
-Raiff commented on the company, and the film industry at large, saying, "There's a very good, lucrative market for making small things and flipping them, and if you're okay with them being maybe like a streamer-theatrical duo, I think everyone should be really feeling great and confident about getting their stuff made that they want to make."
+In July 2022, it was announced that Raiff would direct The Trashers, a drama starring David Harbour and Cooper Hoffman.
+However, Raiff later revealed in 2025 that the film had been cancelled due to financing issues.

-Raiff was given the Maverick Award at the 2022 Newport Beach Film Festival and appeared on the Forbes 30 Under 30 list in Hollywood & Entertainment.
+On August 2, 2022, Raiff partnered with Clementine Quittner of Black Bear Productions to launch his own production company, Small Ideas.
+Later that year, he was given the Maverick Award at the 2022 Newport Beach Film Festival and appeared on the Forbes 30 Under 30 list in Hollywood & Entertainment.

-For his first television project, Raiff is attached to direct and co-write an television adaptation of Naoise Dolan's novel Exciting Times starring Phoebe Dynevor for Amazon Prime.

-In 2023, he filmed a television series with Mark Ruffalo and Lili Reinhart entitled Hal & Harper.
+In 2023, Raiff filmed his first television series, Hal & Harper, starring alongside Mark Ruffalo and Lili Reinhart.

+In October 2024, it was announced that Raiff had been cast as Aaron in the family comedy-drama See You When I See You, directed by Jay Duplass.
+The film is based on Adam Cayton-Holland's memoir Tragedy Plus Time and co-stars David Duchovny, Hope Davis, and Kaitlyn Dever.
+It is set to premiere at the 2026 Sundance Film Festival.

+In November 2025, it was announced that Raiff would star opposite Annie Murphy in the romantic comedy All That She Wants.

 Raiff has cited Emma Seligman, Sofia Coppola, Greta Gerwig, Ryan Coogler, and the Duplass brothers as influences.